 You can get in touch with us at:

 You can also use the Contact us website.
 We're happy to receive your feedback or enquiry!

 The formal responsibility of this website belongs to the following organisation:

 CH-3000 Bern 7

-The trustees of the Leukemia Patient Advocates Foundation are Jana Pelouchová (President), Giora Sharf (Treasurer), Jan Geissler (Vice President and Managing Director), Erik Aerts.
+The trustees of the Leukemia Patient Advocates Foundation are Jana Pelouchová (President), Giora Sharf (Treasurer), Jan Geissler (Vice President and Managing Director) and Erik Aerts.

 The website was built on free software and is hosted and maintained on a low-cost basis.
 This was to make sure the website does not require significant funding after its initial set-up.

 The website was set up using the Open Source Software Joomla.
 We would like to thank the enthusiasm of those engaged in Open Source Software.
 This project would have never been possible without open source projects and their communities!